christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 account of Cain and Abel).
 This would make Asander Dynamis's uncle and husband.
 Asander beating Mithridates Chrestus in battle to become ruler of Bosphorus also parallels Julius Caesar beating Gnaeus Pompeius Magnus (Pompey the Great) to become ruler of Rome.
-If they were in fact brothers, then Mithridates VI Eupator's son Machares was born in 110 BCE, the same year as Asander and Julius Caesar, so that would be his real name.

 Amyntas Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus Amen of Rev. iii.
 14) [^6] was married to Stratonice who was the